Hiddush: Lechadesh (to renew)

 The above term points to a need for something "old" to be seen in a new light.
 A multi-volume commentary on Mesillas Yesharim compares and contrasts this to emotional insight, a type of Chidush where "something which is novel emotionally" illuminates the value of an idea one already knew intellectually, and brings "a new internalization".

 History

-Among the first post-Geonic writers of chidushim are:
+Among the first post-Geonic writers of ḥiddushim are: